December 1 REWARD OF OBEDIENCE

 May those who fear You turn to me, Even those who know Your testimonies.

-Fans often long for a new day for their team.
+Citizens in third world countries often long for a new day.
 They have often heard promises of a new day.
-What they want to see is the reality of that day unfolds on the field before their eyes.
+What they want to see is the reality of that day unfold before their eyes.
 They want to celebrate.
 There was a time in history when God’s people had heard of a new day when things would be different.
 They longed to see and celebrate that day.
 When it was time, God announced it to people.
 And they came and celebrated the birth of a King.
 Are you celebrating Jesus’ birth?

 December 25 SAVIOR